TakingAway/opengl4tutorials/README.md

 # OpenGL 4 for C#/.NET Tutorials
-I've begun creating tutorials based loosely on the [NeHe tutorials](http://pmg.org.ru/nehe/), which were (and still are) quite popular for learning OpenGL.
+I've begun creating tutorials based loosely on the NeHe tutorials ([tutorials in russian for c++](http://pmg.org.ru/nehe/)), which were (and still are) quite popular for learning OpenGL.
 However, these tutorials use the more modern programmable pipeline, as well as the [opengl4csharp library](https://github.com/giawa/opengl4csharp).

 These tutorials have been built on Windows PCs, but should work with minimal modifications on Linux and Mac OS X.